CameronBrooks11/BattPackSCAD/README.md

 # BattPackSCAD

-**BattPackSCAD** is an OpenSCAD library for designing customizable battery holders for cylindrical cells.
-It is highly modular and supports a variety of configurations, making it ideal for creating battery packs of different sizes and layouts.
+**BattPackSCAD** is an OpenSCAD library for designing customizable battery packs using parametrically generated, 3D printable holders for a variety of standard battery cell types.

 ## Features